akshar-raaj/document-processing/README.md

 It exposes an API endpoint `/ocr` that takes a PDF or an image as an input.
 It then performs OCR if needed on the input, extracts text out of the input, and outputs the extracted text.

 `/ocr` performs OCR using Tesseract.
-Another API endpoint `textract-ocr` performs OCR using **AWS Textract**.
+Another API endpoint `/textract-ocr` performs OCR using **AWS Textract**.
 AWS Textract provides better accuracy on low quality images, skewed images and images of handwritten text.

 An interactive API documentation is available at `/docs`.
 This API documentation is generated from an OpenAPI schema.